 The cause for these emissions is the bunker fuel powering combustion engines of ships.
 It’s one of the dirtiest heavy oils available, and two billion barrels of the fuel was used by the shipping industry through 2018 alone.

-Change is on the horizon though, including introduction of regulations at both the international and national levels to promote maritime decarbonization.
+Change is on the horizon though, including introduction of regulations at both the international and national levels to promote marine decarbonization.

 Landmark legislation emerged in 2018 from the International Maritime organization (IMO) – the United Nations regulatory agency for the maritime industry – with a strategy that includes a target to reduce international shipping carbon emissions by at least 50% compared with 2008 levels by 2050.

-More encouragingly yet, actions surrounding reducing emissions and clean power solutions for maritime sector are emerging.
+More encouragingly yet, actions surrounding reducing emissions and clean power solutions for marine sector are emerging.

 Scientists and industry analysts fear that these are short-term solutions which, while costing an enormous amount, will do relatively little to reduce emissions to the extents required.

 The argument goes that shipping companies should instead focus time and investment in going fully green.

 Attempts have been made on this front and momentum is gaining.
 One example is a ship owned by Hangzhou Modern Ship Design & Research Co.
 With a payload capacity of 2,200 tons and a 2,400 kWh lithium-ion battery system, it claimed the title of world’s first electric cargo ship.

 Though the ship hints at the opportunities of electrifying shipping, it also highlights a challenge: on a single charge (requiring two hours), the ship can travel just 80 km – a distance that’s but a fraction of the thousands of kilometers container ships typically travel (for reference, New York to Rotterdam is over 6,000 km by sea).